Skip to main content

 • "Can I take 30 seconds to think about the data structure before I start coding?"

-Asking for breathing room is not weakness — it's signal that you can self-regulate under pressure, which is exactly what the loop is measuring.
-Quiet panic is worse than spoken reset.
+Asking for breathing room is not weakness.
+It's signal that you can self-regulate under pressure, which is what the loop is measuring.
+Quiet panic is worse than a spoken reset.
+If the problem is that you shipped a wrong approach and have to walk it back, that's a recoverable moment too: see how to recover from a wrong solution mid-interview.

 After the loop